 Those excited him!
 Subsequently, he ended up writing lists for his race car calendar page as well as for his scenic picture.
 Moreover, he eagerly raised his hand to have a turn in reading his lists.

 Among hundreds of students, he’s the only one I’ve ever had that showed any resistance towards calendar pages.
 Even he made a quick turn around.
 This is to say, kids truly love them!

 They’re easy to get.

 So, New Years rolls around.
 Everyone gets a new calendar.
 But what do they do with the old one?
 Toss it! (usually) Well, toss it no more!
 Go ahead and start asking your family and friends to give you their old calendars.

-There is a store here called The Scrap Exchange that always has a lot.
+Locally, there is a store called The Scrap Exchange that always has a lot.
 You can get a huge bag full of old used and unused calendars for $5.00.
 Here’s a stack of calendars I bought there not too long ago.

-Most recently, Calendars.com generously donated a box full of outdated calendars to Fun Writing Ideas.
-I use them in my own lessons and also give them away to teachers and homeschool parents who will use them in their writing lessons.
+Most recently, Calendars.com generously donated a box full of outdated calendar pages to Fun Writing Ideas to give away to teachers and homeschool parents who will use them in their writing lessons.

-Here are 5 ways to use calendars to motivate children to write and strengthen young writers specifically.
-Kids LOVE to choose a calendar picture!
+Now, here are 5 ways to use calendar pictures to motivate children to write and strengthen young writers, specifically.
+Most importantly, kids LOVE to choose a calendar picture!
 If you have a large group of students, make sure you have more calendars than students so each child can truly choose a picture.